artoria-dev/data-science-lol/README.md

 In blue is the data given.
 My model in orange tries to be as close to the data as possible.
 In this case I just chose the mean of the data for demonstration purposes.
-Now If I want to test my model and ask it what my mark will be if I study for 6 hours, it will predict my mark being 45 % (in green).
+Now If I want to test my model and ask it what my mark will be if I study for 6 hours, it will predict my mark being 45 % (in green) even though it actually is somewhat around 62 % but that is because of the poor trained demonstration-model.

-This is what is called a linear relationship.
+This is what is called a linear relationship or neural network.

 What if one has more input variables than just the amount of hours studied, like I do in my data?
-That is where neural networks come into place.
-Here is a quick illustration:
+Here is a quick illustration of a *deep* neural network:

 ![sample-neural-network](readme-files/sample-neural-network.png)